jgiuffrida/dnd/stranger.md

   - "i'll cover this way, you take that way"
   - Cane appears and tries to stab one and then runs away
   - Malkin does some mushroom stuff and then mindshoves a bug into the chasm
-  - Toilyn eldritch blasts another bug
+  - Toilynn eldritch blasts another bug
   - Stab through one with the rapier, spin and slash with my handaxe, take two out
   - Cane finishes the last bug with a 1-2 combo
   - I taste some bug blood to see if it's poison
   - Malkin eats a bug leg
-  - Toilyn walks away and i follow
+  - Toilynn walks away and i follow
   - Malkin grabs some mushrooms i think, he's really into this
 # At the steamy mass / Undermark
   - Warm down here